What is Penetration Testing?

 – To meet the information security compliance in the organization.

-It's very important for any organization to identify security issues present in internal network and computers.
+It's very important for any organization to identify security issues present in the internal network and computers.
 Using this information organization can plan a defense against any hacking attempt.
 User privacy and data security are the biggest concerns nowadays.
 Imagine if any hacker manages to get user details of social networking site like Facebook.
 The organization can face legal issues due to a small loophole left in a software system.
 Hence, big organizations are looking for PCI (Payment Card Industry) compliance certifications before doing any business with third-party clients.

 What should be tested?